 There are many reasons why exercising due diligence is important for both investors and startup companies.

 For startup companies, it is ideal to work with an investor who investigates the startups in their portfolio.
-A worrying 50% of Venture Capitalists (VCs) looking to make an investment will not conduct due diligence on their target company before making a decision (via Harvard Business School).
+A worrying 50% of Venture Capitalists (VCs) looking to invest will not conduct due diligence on their target company before making a decision (via Harvard Business School).
 This therefore means that an investor who does is knowledgeable in the field and fastidious in their decision-making.
-Taking the time to really assess the startup business shows that the investor is careful and will know the startup on a more profound level than an investor who doesn’t perform their due diligence.
+Taking the time to assess the startup business shows that the investor is careful and will know the startup on a more profound level than an investor who doesn’t perform their due diligence.
 This demonstrates commendable qualities that a startup should ideally look for in their investor.

 More investigation = less surprises